jbellerb/nixos-configs/README.md

 # nixos-configs

 This flake contains configs for my NixOS machines and my in-progress ports and modules.
 Through multiple hardware changes (including the upgrade to 64-bit), some version of these configs has supported my computing needs.
-Flakeification of all the things happened in early 2022.
-I'll try to keep this current with my true config, but the two will differ until I figure out what to do with some private info.
-Secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix).
+Flakeification of all the things happened in early 2022. ~~I'll try to keep this current with my true config, but the two will differ until I figure out what to do with some private info.~~ 2025 update: Secrets have been moved to a module in a private flake.
+See [modules/secrets.nix](modules/secrets.nix) for the attributes it sets.
+The secrets module is mostly a thin wrapper around [sops-nix](https://github.com/Mic92/sops-nix).

 ### shanghai